Osisko Development Announces Oversubscribed and Fully Allocated Private Placement of Units

-NOT FOR DISSEMINATION IN THE UNITED STATES OR FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES

-US$57.5 Million Brokered Private Placement (Including Exercise In Full of Option) Expected to close November 12, 2024

 MONTREAL, Oct.
-24, 2024 (GLOBE NEWSWIRE) -- Osisko Development Corp.
+24, 2024 (GLOBE NEWSWIRE) -- Montreal, Québec, October 24, 2024 – Osisko Development Corp.
 (NYSE: ODV, TSXV: ODV) ("Osisko Development" or the "Company") is pleased to announce its private placement offering ("Offering") of units of the Company ("Units"), announced on October 23, 2024, was oversubscribed and has been fully allocated.
 This Offering is expected to close on or about November 12, 2024, pursuant to which an aggregate of 31,944,700 Units are expected to be issued at a price of US$1.80 per Unit for gross proceeds of US$57,500,460 (including the exercise in full of the agents' option).

 The Offering is subject to certain conditions including, but not limited to, the receipt of all necessary approvals, including the conditional approval from the New York Stock Exchange and the TSX Venture Exchange.
 All securities issued under the Offering will be subject to a hold period expiring four months and one day from the Closing Date.